 Adoption doesn’t really end with finalization — it’s an ongoing journey that lasts a lifetime for everyone involved.
 For adoptive parents, birth parents and especially for adoptees, keeping an open dialogue about adoption is an important way to continue to grow and explore your history as a family.

-If you ever have questions, need help communicating with your child’s birth family, need educational resources, support, or anything else, you can always contact American Adoptions for help in the future.
+If you ever have questions, need help communicating with your child’s birth family, need educational resources, support, or anything else, you can always contact your American Adoptions specialist for help in the future.
 Want more information about our agency in the meantime?
 Call 1-800-ADOPTION now to learn more.